Lharp5/PlanetCiv/README.txt

 I dont think we necessarily need artwork/music for the playtest just the functionality.

-If you have any questions on the methods or anything lemmie know.

-I dont think we necessarily need artwork/music for the playtest just the functionality.
+If you guys haven't already seen, the prototype is due Wednesday.